-New Jersey Symphony Orchestra violist MICHAEL STEWART was the NJSO’s Assistant Principal Violist from 1991–97.
+New Jersey Symphony violist MICHAEL STEWART was the New Jersey Symphony’s Assistant Principal Violist from 1991–97.
 He has served as principal violist of the New York Chamber Orchestra, New York Virtuosi Chamber Symphony, Symphony Orchestra of the State of Mexico, Wayne Chamber Orchestra and Westfield Symphony.
 He has performed as soloist with New Jersey Symphony Chamber Orchestra (Bach’s Brandenburg Concerto No. 6) New York Chamber Orchestra (Hindemith’s Der Schwanendreher) and Westfield Symphony (Mozart’s Sinfonia Concertante, K. 364).

 Stewart’s has studied viola with Abraham Skernick, Nathan Gordon and Jesse Levine.
 His chamber music coaches have included Lynn Harrell and Robert Marcellus.
 He has also studied conducting with James Levine.

 He has become a serious student of Irish traditional music, working with Sligo-style fiddling great Brian Conway.
 He leads a bi-weekly “trad” session in Metuchen, plays two to four metro-area sessions per week and has begun sharing his enjoyment of this music—along with its musical/technical demands and rewards—with his classically oriented students.

 Stewart resides in Cranford with his wife, former New Jersey Symphony bassist Norine Stewart; they have two grown children.

 INSPIRED BY: I have been inspired by many musicians over the years.
 Among the most influential have been Yo-Yo Ma, James Levine, Ella Fitzgerald, Richard Bona and Brian Conway (a world-class Irish fiddler/my present teacher) for widely varying reasons.